amodica24/SAE-Aero-Design-2019/README.md

 # SAE-Aero-Design-2019

-This is the file containing code for the SAE Aero Design
+This folder contains code for the 2019 SAE Aero Design West Competition by Loyola Marymount University's Advanced Class.